Compact 1963 Olds F-85 Cutlass Hides a Big Secret

 The overnight success of inexpensive, small, imported cars in the early 1960s sent US manufacturers scrambling for a response.
 Most of them introduced their own bare-bones econoboxes.
 But Oldsmobile took a different approach with its compact offering.
 The 1963 F-85 Cutlass packed big-car features, style, and V-8 power in a small package.

-The 1963 F-85 Cutlass coupe for sale on eBay is a mostly original, well-equipped example with low mileage.
+The 1963 F-85 Cutlass coupe recently listed on eBay is a mostly original, well-equipped example with low mileage.
 It offers a rare alternative to common Fords and Chevys of the era.

 Original Badges, Trim, and T3 Headlights